Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Experiment

 \textit{Data analysis.--} In order to extract the different relevant observables from these measured $I(\theta,\omega)$, such as in particular the dispersion relation of the different modes $\omega_j(\theta)$, ($j=\{{\rm lp,up}\}$ in the non-interacting regime and $j=\{{\rm N,G,up*}\}$ in the interacting regime, where ${\rm up}^*$ labels the normal branch of the upper polariton), as well as the peak-integrated intensity $A_j(\theta)$ of those modes, we first use the measurement in the non-interacting regime carried out at different temperatures (between $T_c=6.6\,$K and $T_c=12\,$K).
 From these data, we can precisely determine most experimental parameters such as e.g. the bare exciton and cavity energies, the Rabi splitting, as well as the cavity photon effective mass.
 Moving then to the interacting regime, we fit the experimental $I(\theta,\omega)$ using Eq.~(\ref{IpG}), keeping fixed these parameters that do not depend on interactions, and introduce three additional $\theta$-dependent fit parameters, which allow us to freely capture both the energy and the amplitude of each individual peak in the experiment.
 As further discussed in the Supplementary Information \cite{SI}, this method provides us with the experimental values of $\omega_j(\theta)$, and $A_j(\theta)$ that can then be compared with the theory, allowing us to estimate the remaining interaction-dependent parameters of the model.\\

-\textit{Theoretical spectral functions.--} In the non-interacting regime, $|v_c|^2=0$; from Eq.~(\ref{eq_I_quantum}) it follows that the quantum fluctuations cannot create any elementary excitation.
+\textit{Theoretical spectral functions.--} In the non-interacting regime, $|v_c|^2=0$; from Eq.~(\ref{eq_I_quantum}) it follows that the \mr{photon vacuum fluctuations} cannot create any elementary excitation, \mr{while thermal phonons can}.
 The corresponding theoretical spectral function $I(\theta,\omega)$ is shown in Fig.\ref{f2}.b and is in excellent agreement with the measured spectral function (panel a of the figure).
 In the next section, we will proceed to a quantitative comparison between theory and experiments.
-We next move to the interacting regime and keep the same model parameters as in the non-interacting case, except for a nonzero value of the nonlinearity $g_sn_x=0.19\,$meV, and a higher temperature $T=15\,$K$>T_c$.
-Such higher temperature is likely to result from residual absorption of the high intracavity field by the GaAs alloys.
-By repeating the same analysis as above, namely assuming only contribution from thermal lattice phonons yields the theoretical spectral function shown in Fig.\ref{f2}.d.
+We next move to the interacting regime and keep the same model parameters as in the non-interacting case, except for a nonzero value of the nonlinearity $\hbar g_sn_x=0.19\,$meV, and a higher temperature $T=15\,$K$>T_c$. \mr{This temperature higher than that of the cryostat, is likely the result of residual absorption of the high intracavity field by the GaAs alloys, which produces a heating power due to ensuing non-radiative recombination.} By repeating the same analysis as above, namely assuming only contribution from thermal lattice phonons yields the theoretical spectral function shown in Fig.\ref{f2}.d.
 Also in this case we find an extremely good agreement with the experimental spectral function (panel c of the figure).
-The hypothesis of neglecting the quantum fluctuations will be justified in detail in Sec.~\ref{sec_Atheta} by the analysis of the spectral intensities.\\
+The hypothesis of neglecting the \mr{photon vacuum fluctuations} will be justified in detail in Sec.~\ref{sec_Atheta} by the analysis of the spectral intensities.\\